criteo/JVips/README.md

 ## TODO

-- Add the missing operations
+- [ ] Add the missing operations
-- Adapt the binding design for calling function by operation name (see also: https://libvips.github.io/libvips/API/current/binding.md.html)
+- [ ] Adapt the binding design for calling function by operation name (see also: https://libvips.github.io/libvips/API/current/binding.md.html)
-- Publish artifacts to Maven Central
+- [ ] Publish artifacts to Maven Central

 # Contact

-JVips is developed and maintained by Criteo.
-All inquiries should go through `github@criteo.com`.
+`JVips` is developed and maintained by Criteo.
+All inquiries should go to `github@criteo.com`.